openstack/ironic/doc/source/admin/cleaning.rst

 -------------------------------
 For automated cleaning, cleaning steps are ordered by integer priority, where a larger integer is a higher priority.
-In case of a conflict between priorities across drivers, the following resolution order is used: Power, Management, Deploy, and RAID interfaces.
+In case of a conflict between priorities across hardware interfaces, the following resolution order is used:

+#.
+Power interface
+#.
+Management interface
+#.
+Deploy interface
+#.
+RAID interface

 For manual cleaning, the cleaning steps should be specified in the desired order.